 Anniversaries are a funny thing.
 Truthfully, I hadn’t even thought about the date today until a dear old friend posted a comment on my Facebook.
 Adam and I practiced law together in New York City and he is the one who reminded me of today’s anniversary.
 He is the one who reminded me to think about my own story from that day.
 Thank you, Adam.

-God bless us all.
+God bless us and unite us all.
+Please.